alexnesov/LLMs-and-Agents/Vector-based Information Retrieval System/README.md

 # Theory behind Vector-based Information Retrieval Systems

-**Objective**: Enabling connections with various data sources for richer, personalized experiences.
-It can also empower a language model to interact dynamically with its environment.
+**Objective**: The primary objective is to establish seamless connectivity with diverse data sources, thereby augmenting personalized experiences.
+This advanced functionality enables a language model to actively interact with its environment by combining elements from multiple modules, resulting in the development of distinctive applications centered around a Language and Learning Model (LLM).